DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Introduction

-To address these challenges, we introduce and explore a new paradigm: \textbf{human-agent co-generation}, materialized in a system we call \textbf{\textit{DuetUI}}.
+To address these challenges, we explore a new paradigm: \textbf{human-agent co-generation}, materialized in a system \textbf{\textit{DuetUI}}.
 The system consists of a \textbf{bidirectional context loop}, where the agent and the end-user collaboratively shape the task and the interface in a process of man-computer symbiosis~\cite{lickliderManComputerSymbiosis1960, kayEarlyHistorySmalltalk1996}.
 The agent scaffolds the process by decomposing the task into a manageable interface, while the end-user's direct manipulations on that interface implicitly guide the agent's subsequent actions.
-This approach leads us to investigate the following research questions: \begin{itemize} \item \textbf{RQ1}: How can LLMs be leveraged to support a collaborative process where agents and end-users co-generate a malleable and task-oriented interface for complex daily tasks? \item \textbf{RQ2}: How does such a co-generated, malleable task-oriented interface, mediated by a bidirectional context loop, affect task performance, end-user experience, and human-agent collaboration? \end{itemize}
+We investigate the following research questions to explore this approach: \begin{itemize} \item \textbf{RQ1}: How can LLMs be leveraged to support a collaborative process where agents and end-users co-generate a malleable and task-oriented interface for complex daily tasks? \item \textbf{RQ2}: How does such a co-generated interface, mediated by a bidirectional context loop, affect system performance, objective interaction behavior, and the overall human-agent collaboration experience? \end{itemize}